Cash-out refinance vs. home equity loan

 Will I lose my home equity when I refinance?

-In short, no. You wont lose equity when you refinance your home, though you may decrease it.
-Your home equity will fluctuate based on how much of your mortgage youve paid off and the impact of market shifts on your homes value.
-Tapping into your home equity to make improvements or fund renovation projects can increase your homes value and, with it, your equity.
+No, you won’t lose equity when you refinance your home, though it may decrease.
+Your home equity fluctuates based on how much of your mortgage you’ve paid off and the impact of market shifts on your home’s value.
+Tapping into your home equity to make improvements or fund renovation projects can increase your home’s value and, with it, your equity.

 The bottom line: What you choose depends on your goals

-Ready to get started?
-Start an application online to see how much cash you can access with a cash-out refinance.
-You can also call us at (833) 326-6018.
+If you’re ready to begin, you can start an application online to see how much you can access with a cash-out refinance.